 Registration and FAQs

-The Mary and Frances Youth Center offers weeklong, full-day camps for rising first through ninth graders.
+The Mary and Frances Youth Center offers weeklong, full day camps for rising first through twelfth graders.
 Participant drop-off and pick-up is at the Mary and Frances Youth Center.
 Transportation is not provided.
 Breakfast and hot lunch are included for all interested participants.

 There are two types of scholarships are available: